-These come in a black, red and blue box with a picture shown of these cooked up and served and we are clearly told what they are and who they are by along with a freezer safe symbol being shown as well as an a glance nutritional chart being shown then on the back of the box other information listed includes the ingredients and allergy advice being given along with a full nutritional chart and cooking instructions, the size is stated which is 280g and contact details for the manufacturer are clearly stated.
+These come in a black, red and blue box with a picture shown of these served and we are clearly told what they are and who they are by along with a freezer safe symbol being shown as well as an a glance nutritional chart being shown then on the back of the box other information listed includes the ingredients and allergy advice being given along with a full nutritional chart and cooking instructions, the size is stated which is 280g and contact details for the manufacturer are clearly stated.

 What you get is two sealed bags of prawns in silver foil with a section of clear plastic to the top of each.
 The prawns inside are uncooked so are grey and all you do is put a pack (one pack really is per person and remember here you get two of them) and bung them in the oven.
 I found mine cooked in 20 minutes straight from the freezer....so a quick meal these really can be however do be careful when emptying the prawns and sweet chilli sauce out of the bag as a whole lot of steam comes out as you do so.